 In the following lines, we will discuss the full extent of the Singapore Airlines compensation and refund policies.
 Find out what you can do when faced with delayed or cancelled flights, and how much money you can claim for your troubles.

 Your compensation eligibility depends on the delay's duration and the circumstances causing it.
 The departure location also plays a significant role.
-Although SIA is not mandated by EC 261/2004 for all flights, flights from the European Union do fall under this regulation.
+All Singapore Airlines which depart from Europe are protected by Regulation EC 261/2004.
+You may be eligible for compensation when faced with a delay exceeding 3 hours.

-You may be eligible for compensation when faced with a delay exceeding three hours.
 However, SIA does not adhere to a specific compensation chart outside EC 261/2004 routes.
 In most cases, they provide regular care options.
 These include refreshments, meal vouchers, and accommodations if you need an overnight stay.

 Singapore Airlines must assist passengers in the event of a major delay on a long-haul flight.
 The airline will either arrange an alternate flight or offer a refund if you no longer wish to travel.

-When Singapore Airlines cancels a flight, passengers are entitled to specific rights and compensations.
+When Singapore Airlines cancels a flight, passengers are entitled to specific rights and compensations .
 These vary according to flight origin, destination, and timing of the notification.
 Under EC 261/2004 for flights departing from the EU, passengers may be eligible for additional Singapore Airlines compensation.

 For all other flights, the airline offers affected passengers several options.
 You may opt for:

-SIA will first seek volunteers to give up their seats in exchange for compensation.
+The airline will first seek volunteers to give up their seats in exchange for compensation.
 It includes vouchers or alternatives, along with confirmed rebooking on a later flight.
 If you get denied boarding without volunteering, SIA ensures the following options:

 Regulation EC 261/2004 establishes passenger rights for compensation and care for EU travellers.
 Although Singapore Airlines is not a European carrier, the regulation applies to any flight departing from an EU member state.
-This includes flights operated by non-EU airlines.
+This includes flights operated by non-EU airlines .

 All passengers departing from the EU are eligible for compensation under this regulation.
 You can claim certain amounts in the following cases: